coderamen666/srd-v3.5-md/monsters/monsters-k-l.md

 base creature or base animal, depending on which form it is using, and also gains the special attacks described below.

-A lycanthrope's hybrid form does not gain any special attacks of the base animal.
+A lycanthrope’s hybrid form does not gain any special attacks of the base animal.
 A lycanthrope spellcaster cannot cast spells with verbal, somatic, or material components while in animal form, or spells with verbal components while in hybrid form.

-***Curse of Lycanthropy (Su):***Any humanoid or giant hit by a natural lycanthrope's bite attack in animal or hybrid form must succeed on a DC 15 Fortitude save or contract lycanthropy.
-If the victim's size is not within one size category of the lycanthrope the victim cannot contract lycanthropy from that lycanthrope.
+***Curse of Lycanthropy (Su):***Any humanoid or giant hit by a natural lycanthrope’s bite attack in animal or hybrid form must succeed on a DC 15 Fortitude save or contract lycanthropy.
+If the victim’s size is not within one size category of the lycanthrope the victim cannot contract lycanthropy from that lycanthrope.
 Afflicted lycanthropes cannot pass on the curse of lycanthropy.